-In this section, NMFS provides information about the presence, density, or group dynamics of marine mammals that will inform the take calculations.
+In this section, NMFS provides information about the presence, density, or group dynamics of marine mammals that informs the take calculations.

-Habitat-based density models produced by the Duke University Marine Geospatial Ecology Laboratory (Roberts et al., 2016, 2017, 2018, 2020) represent the best available information regarding marine mammal densities in the proposed survey area.
+Habitat-based density models produced by the Duke University Marine Geospatial Ecology Laboratory (Roberts et al., 2016, 2017, 2018, 2020) represent the best available information regarding marine mammal densities in the survey area.
 The density data presented by Roberts et al. (2016, 2017, 2018, 2020) incorporates aerial and shipboard line-transect survey data from NMFS and other organizations and incorporates data from 8 physiographic and 16 dynamic oceanographic and biological covariates, and controls for the influence of sea state, group size, availability bias, and perception bias on the probability of making a sighting.
 These density models were originally developed for all cetacean taxa in the U.S. Atlantic (Roberts et al., 2016).
 In subsequent years, certain models have been updated based on additional data as well as certain methodological improvements.
 More information is available online at seamap.env.duke.edu/models/Duke-EC-GOM-2015/.
 Marine mammal density estimates in the survey area (animals/ km2) were obtained using the most recent model results for all taxa (Roberts et al., 2016, 2017, 2018, 2020).
-The updated models incorporate additional sighting data, including sightings from the NOAA Atlantic Marine Assessment Program for Protected Species (AMAPPS) surveys.
+The updated models incorporate additional sighting data, including sightings from NOAA's Atlantic Marine Assessment Program for Protected Species (AMAPPS) surveys.

 For the exposure analysis, density data from Roberts et al. (2016, 2017, 2018, 2020) were mapped using a geographic information system (GIS).
-Density grid cells that included any portion of the proposed survey area were selected for all survey months (see Figure 3 in Garden State's application).
+Density grid cells that included any portion of the proposed survey area were selected for all survey months (see Figure 3 in Ocean Wind's application).

 Densities from each of the selected density blocks were averaged for each month available to provide monthly density estimates for each species (when available based on the temporal resolution of the model products), along with the average annual density.
-Please see Tables 7 and 8 of Garden State's application for density values used in the exposure estimation process for the Lease Area and the potential ECRs, respectively.
-Note that no density estimates are available for the portion of the ECR area in Delaware Bay, so the marine mammal densities from the density models of Roberts et al. (2016, 2017, 2018, 2020) were assumed to apply to this area.
+Please see Tables 7 of Ocean Wind's application for density values used in the exposure estimation process.
 Additional data regarding average group sizes from survey effort in the region was considered to ensure adequate take estimates are evaluated.